 There is no hard and fast rule when it comes to deciding how much to offer on a home.
 Your Dayton real estate agent will help you make that decision based on what comparable homes in the same neighborhood have sold for, the current market, your level of motivation to buy the home, and your personal budget.
 Putting in an offer can be nerve wracking; you want the house, but you do not want to over pay.
 Your real estate agent can use their expertise to help guide you through the process.

-I also service Beavercreek, Centerville, Clayton, Englewood, Oakwood, Fairborn, Harrison Township, Huber Heights, Kettering, Miami Township, Miamisburg, Riverside, Springboro, Trotwood, Vandalia, Washington Township, West Carrollton, and Xenia.
+I also service Beavercreek, Centerville, Cincinnati, Clayton, Englewood, Oakwood, Fairborn, Harrison Township, Huber Heights, Kettering, Miami Township, Miamisburg, Riverside, Springboro, Trotwood, Vandalia, Washington Township, West Carrollton, and Xenia.